Skip to navigation menu Skip to content

 • An airway that is so small it causes serious breathing problems.

-To diagnose this condition after birth, your doctor will examine your child carefully.
+To diagnose this condition after birth, our team will examine your child carefully.
 An exam may be all that is needed for diagnosis.

-Rarely, Treacher Collins syndrome is diagnosed before a baby is born if the abnormal facial features are seen during an ultrasound.
+Rarely, doctors are able to diagnose Treacher Collins syndrome before a baby is born if they can see the facial differences during an .

 Genetic counseling and testing

 Our Craniofacial Genetics Clinic helps identify conditions caused by changes in genes.
-Our geneticists and genetic counselors can advise you about the pros and cons of genetic testing.
+Our and help you understand the pros and cons of genetic testing.
 They can explain test results and your chance of having a child with Treacher Collins syndrome in a future pregnancy.

-A genetic counselor also will give you information about your child’s condition.
-Treacher Collins syndrome can affect some members of your family more severely than others.
-Counseling can help you make informed decisions about family planning and your child’s treatment.
+Treacher Collins syndrome may affect some members of your family more severely than others.
+Genetic counseling can help you make informed decisions about family planning and your child’s treatment.

-There is no single care plan for Treacher Collins syndrome.
-The treatments and timing we recommend depend on how much your child is affected by the syndrome.
+There is no single care plan for children with Treacher Collins syndrome.
+The treatments and timing we recommend depend on your child’s specific needs.
+Our specialists provide a wide range of services to help with feeding, cleft palate, breathing, jaw size, cheekbones, hearing, eyelids, ears, speech and how the jaws and teeth align.

-Our goal is to minimize the number of steps by improving the outcome of each step.
+Our goal is to reduce the number of steps in your child’s treatment by improving the outcome of each step.

 • Feeding and cleft palate repair